 What are the 'Special Territories'?

-These are part of the EU when it comes to Customs procedures.
+Special territories are part of the EU when it comes to Customs procedures.
 If you import goods from these places, you do not have to pay Customs duty, but they are subject to excise duty and import VAT.
-The special territories are:

 Because goods from the Special Territories are liable for excise duty and import VAT, they are handled in the same way as goods imported from outside the EU.